oclif/cli-ux/README.md

 - `columns`: [Table.Columns](./src/styled/table.ts)
 - `options`: [Table.Options](./src/styled/table.ts)

-`cli.table.flags` is an object containing all the flags to include in your command class.
+`cli.table.flags()` is an function returning an object containing all the table flags to include in your command.

 ```typescript
 {